prime ministers of india

 • Stimulus Packages: The Minister of India spent money to boost demand, especially in areas like infrastructure and banking.

-• Lower Interest Rates: The Reserve Bank of India, supported by the Ministers of India, made borrowing easier by reducing interest rates, encouraging more investment.
+• Lower Interest Rates: The Reserve Bank of India, supported by the Ministers of India, made borrowing easier by reducing interest rates, and encouraging more investment.

 COVID-19 Pandemic Economic Impact: